cDanowski/smle/documentation/SMLE_Manual.md

 ### Restriction to only edit your own Content

 You are enabled to view and edit any available SensorML document of the underlying **SOS**.
-However, when trying to re-publish/update a modified SensorML document, which is not linked to your account, **SMLE** will inform you that you miss the appropriate permission, as the underlying **SOS** rejects the the associated **UpdateSensorDescription request** from the non-authorized user.
+However, when trying to re-publish/update a modified SensorML document, which is not linked to your account, **SMLE** will inform you that you miss the appropriate permission, as the underlying **SOS** rejects the associated **UpdateSensorDescription request** from the non-authorized user.

 ![Updating a document of another user fails due to missing permission](images/update_fail_no_permission.png)*Updating a document of another user fails due to missing permission*